Skip to main content

 When we separate one body from another loads will appear on both bodies which act to constrain them as they were constrained before the separation.
 These forces and moments must be represented on the free-body diagrams consistently as halves of equal-and-opposite action-reaction pairs.

-For this discussion we will progressively exclude parts from the original structure and draw the free-body diagram of what remains.
+For this discussion, we will progressively exclude parts from the original structure and draw the free-body diagram of what remains.
 In so doing we will clarify the difference between internal and external forces, recognize and take advantage of two-force bodies, and provide some tips for drawing correct free-body diagrams.
-In an actual situation you will not need to draw all these diagrams, instead you should think through the situation and draw only the diagrams you will need for a solution.
+In an actual situation, you will not need to draw all these diagrams, instead, you should think through the situation and draw only the diagrams you will need for a solution.

 It is helpful to consider which loads are known and which are unknown as you prepare free-body diagrams.
-In planar problems a free-body diagram with three or fewer unknowns may be solved immediately.
+In planar problems, a free-body diagram with three or fewer unknowns may be solved immediately.
 When there are more than three unknowns, you must incorporate information from other diagrams to complete the solution.

 Exclude the floor.

-Since we don’t know how the wall and the floor are connected we will assume they were fixed together.
+Since we don’t know how the wall and the floor are connected we will assume a rigid, fixed connection.
 We also have to model how the wall is attached to the rest of the world.
 The fixed support from wall-to-world and wall-to-floor can be combined to be a single set of three loads which we represent as horizontal and vertical forces \(V_x\) and \(V_y\text{,}\) and a concentrated moment \(M_v\text{.}\)

-Toggle clamp is shown separated from the floor, with the external force applied to the handle, and the reaction force of the floor on the base of the assembly.
+The toggle clamp is shown separated from the floor, with the external force applied to the handle, and the reaction force of the floor on the base of the assembly.

 Included Excluded